dearestalexander/alexroan/src/photos/2024-10-16-HK-ShinWongStreet.md

 ---
-title: Photography
-titletwo: ~ by Alex Roan
-subtitle: Back in the 852 - Shin Wong Street
+title: Back in the 852 - Shin Wong Street
-author: Alex Roan
 date: 2024-10-16
 tags: ["photography"]
 image: /assets/images/photography/DSC01184.jpg
-imageAlt:
+imageAlt: A photograph of a street scene in Hong Kong
+description: I recently spent a week in Hong Kong and had a little time to take a walk and capture a few photograps.
 location: https://maps.app.goo.gl/e6Ad92xdYP3gZEor7
 ---